-In the arbitration cases, I was normally chosen by the parties under the procedures of the arbitration service utilized by the parties (e.g. FMCS, FINRA, etc.).
-I was chosen for one arbitration, by counsel for the parties, outside of any arbitration service.
+In the arbitration cases, I am normally chosen by the parties under the procedures of the arbitration service utilized by the parties (e.g. FMCS, FINRA, etc.).
+I have been chosen for two arbitrations by counsel for the parties, outside of any arbitration service.

-My mediations involve the range of employment law topics (discrimination, workers' compensation, wage and hour, retaliation, etc.), family law, and general civil litigation.
+My mediations involve the range of employment law (discrimination, workers' compensation, wage and hour, retaliation, etc.), family law, construction law, tort law, and general civil litigation.
 Those that I did through Shelby County Citizen's Dispute involved criminal complaints referred to the program by the court system in hopes of working them out without charging a crime (neighbor disputes, fights, vandalism, etc.).
 The MARRS mediations were referred by Juvenile Court and involved young people, without prior records, who had been charged with conduct such as shoplifting or vandalism.
-It is a victim/offender process where the victim and the alleged offender meet face to face to discuss the situation and try to reach a resolution.
+MARRS is a victim/offender process where the victim and the alleged offender meet face to face to discuss the situation and try to reach a resolution.

-My labor and employment arbitrations normally involved interpretation of a collective bargaining agreement or a challenge to an employee discharge.
-My securities arbitrations involve either customer allegations of wrongdoing by broker/dealers or failure of an employee to comply with a promissory note.
+My labor and employment arbitrations normally have involved interpretation of a collective bargaining agreement or a challenge to an employee discharge.
+My securities arbitrations involve either customer allegations of wrongdoing by broker/dealers or allegations of failure of an employee to comply with a promissory note.

-My only experience as a judicial officer came in sitting as a special judge in City Court on a couple of occasions in the 1980's.
+My only experience as a judicial officer came in sitting as a special judge in City Court for Judge Larry Potter on a couple of occasions in the 1980's.